ProfessionalsAlice Belisle Eaton

 - An ad hoc group of lenders, and later the successor administrative agent, under Eagle Bulk Shipping’s $1.2 billion secured credit facility in connection with the company’s restructuring and prepackaged chapter 11 case.

-- An ad hoc group of secured creditors in connection with the recapitalization of Exide Technologies, a global manufacturer of automotive and industrial batteries.
+- An ad hoc group of holders of securities issued by Exide Technologies in connection with the recapitalization of the company, a global manufacturer of automotive and industrial batteries with operations in more than 80 countries.
 The recapitalization provided for the exchange or equitization of over $900 million of the company’s outstanding first and second lien indebtedness, as well as the issuance of $150 million of new superpriority secured notes;

 - Lenders and bondholders of CIT Group in providing rescue financing, as well as structuring and consummating the largest prepackaged bankruptcy ever completed;